Nintendo Switch Online Release Date, Features, And Opinions

 Nintendo Switch Online will be released very soon.
 The online service promises to introduce exclusive features to subscribers and increase the fun that comes with the portable console.
 Opinions on the Nintendo Switch online vary, but the Asian gaming company seems to believe that the new service will bring their console to new heights.

-The first whispers of an online service for the portable console circulated just a couple months before the Nintendo Switch’s launch, reported BGR.
+The first whispers of an online service for the portable console circulated just a couple months before the Nintendo Switch launch, reported BGR.
 The Switch’s online service was originally slated to be released in the summer of 2017.
 However, the designated release date came and went.
 The tech company eventually announced that the online service would be released in the fall of 2018 instead.
 It seems that Nintendo will be keeping its word this time as a release date in late September has been announced.
 Given that it is already mid-August, gamers assume that there will be no delay this time.

-The online service promises to give subscribers to exclusive features.
-For example upon purchase, subscribers will receive 20 free NES games, including Donkey Kong, The Legend of Zelda, and Super Mario Bros..
-More NES games will be added to a subscribers’ collection throughout their subscription.
+The online service promises to give subscribers exclusive features.
+For example upon purchase, subscribers will receive 20 free NES games, including Donkey Kong, The Legend of Zelda, and Super Mario Bros.
+More NES games will be added to subscribers’ collections throughout their subscription.
 The main draw of the service, however, is the ability to play with other gamers around the world in titles like Splatoon 2, ARMS, and Mario Kart 8 Deluxe.

 Some other interesting features Switch online subscribers will receive is the ability to save their data online with data cloud backup.
 Details on this feature are not well-known and Nintendo promises to release more information about it prior to the online service’s launch in late September.
 Besides the backup feature, though, subscribers will also gain access to the official app for the online service.
 It is unknown, though, if this feature will be exclusive to subscribers only.